DevVictor19/DevVictor19/README.md

 Software developer since 2023, with experience in building high-impact and large-scale web development projects.
 I have contributed to the development of robust products, including an online shopping platform with virtual card integration and a distance learning platform.
 My expertise spans both frontend and backend development, with a growing focus on backend architecture and scalable solutions.

 Throughout my career, I have delivered scalable APIs, integrated complex systems, and applied modern development practices such as Clean Architecture and Agile methodologies.
-I have strong skills in both relational and non-relational databases and advanced proficiency in modern frameworks like NestJS and ExpressJS.
+I have strong skills in both relational and non-relational databases and advanced proficiency in modern frameworks like NestJS and NextJS.

 Beyond hands-on development, I am passionate about continuous learning and sharing technical content with the tech community.
 On LinkedIn, where I am most active, I frequently share insights and knowledge about the software development field.